kidlat2024/kidlatnews/content/news/2024/Typhoon Kristine Routs Philippines in Landslide Win.md

 Despite his obvious faults, however, pundits agree that sacking Marcos would probably matter little in the long run, and that the team's problems are structural, requiring painful reforms and decades-long investments in expensive defense and flood-control mechanisms.

-But after yet another devastating loss--47th in a row--supporters, many still drenched in rain, have began to wonder when enough is enough.
+But after yet another devastating loss--47th in a row--even ardent supporters, many still drenched in rain, have begun to wonder when enough is enough.